vuikit/vuikit/README.md

 Vuikit is a collection of Vue components built on top of the awesome UIkit framework.
 While it is possible to use UIkit by its own when building Vue components, you may find yourself building a wrapper around it to fill the missing logic gap or to make it behave more naturally with Vue.
 Vuikit solves all that by providing a precise, documented API.

+## Documentation and examples

+We have setup a live demo at [http://vuikit.github.io/vuikit](http://vuikit.github.io/vuikit) with technical information for each component.

+We also have a [codepen](http://codepen.io/miljan/pen/YWXVKj) available as a playground.

 ## Dependencies

 - [Vue](http://vuejs.org/) (^1.0.24)